Chidu47/Chidu47/README.md

 - 🌱 I’m currently learning Next.js, MySql
 - 💞️ I’m looking to collaborate on my skills
 - 📫 How to reach me chidanandakm99@gmail.com
-      Note : All my projects along with their link in mentioned in respositori
+      Note : All my projects along with their link in mentioned in Repositories and also in my resume

 <!---
 Chidu47/Chidu47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.